rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/1-0-order-embedding.md

 Recall that an unordered doctree is such that no child order has been embedded into it.
-Because of that, an unordered doctree must be treated like any other node tree - i.e. with no child order attached to it.
+Because of that, an unordered doctree must be treated like any other node tree - i.e. with no child order of its own.

 ```
       presequent           subsequent   |  the resulting tree-order